andrecorreaneto/terraform-oci-cis-landing-zone-policies/README.md

 The same compartment can be assigned one to multiple types, as a comma separated list.
 No policies are created if there is no tag assignment or an invalid value is provided.

+#### cislz-consumer-groups-\<suffix\> Tags

-The *cislz-consumer-groups-\<suffix\>* tags define the groups that use (or consume) *\<suffix\>* related resources from the compartment, denoting a perspective which the groups consume those resources.
-For instance, a tag *cislz-consumer-groups-database: database-admin-group* indicates *database-admin-group* consumes resources in the compartment from a database admin perspective.
-This results in policy statements granting specific database admin permissions to the group in the compartment.
+The *cislz-consumer-groups-\<suffix\>* tags define the groups that use (or consume) resources from the compartment, denoting a perspective which the groups consume those resources.
+For instance, a tag *cislz-consumer-groups-database: database-admin-group* indicates *database-admin-group* consumes resources in the compartment from a *database* admin perspective.
+This results in policy statements granting specific *database* admin permissions to the group in the compartment.

 The *cislz-consumer-groups-\<suffix\>* tags supports a comma-separated string of values, which allows for indicating multiple groups consuming from a single compartment.
 This is important in scenarios where a compartment provides shared services to multiple users.